 - Start a live chat with an agent.

-About the Web Widget
+About Web Widget (Classic)

 All of these things can be done from a single interface.
-The customer doesn't need to go from your home page to your Help Center, open their email application, or search your website to find a email address to contact you.
+The customer doesn't need to go from your home page to your help center, open their email application, or search your website to find a email address to contact you.

-Browser requirements for Web Widget
+Browser requirements for Web Widget (Classic)

 Device type | Browsers |